Kombuss/QFPD-analysis-scripts/README.md

 - Transforming data from pixel domain to wavevector/position domain
 - Plotting data and saving plotted figures
 - Extracting points of high intensity for further analysis in another software such as OriginPro®
+- Plotting extracted points onto the figures and saving them

 ### File naming standard